ymtowya/hw5600/hw1/README.md

 predict how the trace will turn out.
 What happens when you use the flag -I IO RUN IMMEDIATE vs. -I IO RUN LATER?
 What happens when you use -S SWITCH ON IO vs. -S SWITCH ON END?*

-A: It's hard to predict the trace because this time it's all in random.
+A: <br>It's hard to predict the trace because this time it's all in random.
 Every time the seed -s changes, the process will change.
 We cannot predict which process will issue an I/O, or the order or operations inside the process.
-Additionally, the total time and efficiency will all change.<br>
+Additionally, the total time and efficiency will all change.<br><br>
-IO_RUN_IMMEDIATE will resume the process once the I/O it issued is completed, while IO_RUN_LATER will keep placing the process on READY till all other process are DONE or WAITING, otherwise other processes will keep running. <br>
+IO_RUN_IMMEDIATE will resume the process once the I/O it issued is completed, while IO_RUN_LATER will keep placing the process on READY after its I/O completes, till all other process are DONE or WAITING, otherwise other processes has the running priority. <br><br>
-SWITCH_ON_IO will run other processes when the current process is waiting for an I/O, making full use of the resources and save time, while SWITCH_ON_END will only switch to other processes when the current process is done.
-It will be a waste of time because all processes have to wait for the current I/O and do nothing simultaneously.<br>
+SWITCH_ON_IO will run other processes when the current process is waiting for an I/O, making full use of the resources and save time; while SWITCH_ON_END will only switch to other processes when the current process is done.
+It will be a waste of time because all processes have to wait for the current I/O and do nothing simultaneously.<br><br>
-In general and in most practices, to make it more efficient, go with SWITCH_ON_IO and IO_RUN_IMMEDIATE.<br>
+In general and in most practices, to make it more efficient, go with SWITCH_ON_IO and IO_RUN_IMMEDIATE.<br><br>

 Some running results:
 ```